Russia rejects blame in death of ex-spy Litvinenko

 Litvinenko, who had been granted British citizenship and become a vocal critic of the Kremlin, died in November 2006 after someone slipped polonium-210, a rare radioactive isotope, into his cup of tea at a London hotel.

-Hugh Davies, an attorney acting on behalf of the British inquest, said on Thursday that an examination of government material establishes "a prima facie case in the culpability of the Russian state in the death of Alexander Litvinenko".
+Hugh Davies, an attorney acting on behalf of the British inquest, said on Thursday an examination of government material establishes "a prima facie case in the culpability of the Russian state in the death of Alexander Litvinenko".